Corners and simpliciality in oriented matroids and partial cubes: Preliminaries

-In the paper we will talk about COMs as graphs, hence we introduced them this way.
-Nevertheless, for certain results we need to define covectors and cocircuits of COMs which are one of the standard ways to introduce OMs.
-Usually the covectors are represented as a subset $\covectors\subset \{+,-,0\}^n$ and have to satisfy certain axioms in order to encode a COM, OM, AOM, LOP or UOM.
+We introduced COMs and their subclasses as graphs.
+Nevertheless, for certain results it is convenient to define covectors and cocircuits of COMs which are standard ways to introduce OMs.
+The covectors are represented as a subset $\covectors\subseteq \{+,-,0\}^n$ and have to satisfy certain axioms in order to encode a COM, OM, AOM, LOP or UOM.
 If $X \in \covectors$ and $e \in [n]$ is a coordinate of $X$, we shall write $X_e \in \{+, -, 0\}$ for the value of $X$ in coordinate $e$.
-When considering tope graph, one restricts usually to simple systems.
+When considering tope graphs, one restricts usually to simple systems.
 Here, a system of sign-vectors $\covectors$ is \emph{simple} if it has no ``redundant'' elements, i.e., for each $e \in [n]$, $\{X_e: X\in \covectors\}=\{+, -,0 \}$ and for each pair $e\neq f$ in $[n]$, there exist $X,Y \in \covectors$ with $\{X_eX_f,Y_eY_f\}=\{+, -\}$.
 We will assume simplicity without explicit mention.
 By the graph-theoretical representation of COMs given in~\cite{Kna-17}, the covectors correspond to the antipodal subgraphs of a COM $G$.
 Indeed, in a partial cube every convex subgraph is an intersection of halfspaces, see e.g.~\cite{Alb-16}, and one can assign to any convex subgraph $H$ a unique sign-vector $X(H)\in\{0,+,- \}^n$ by setting for any coordinate $e\in\{1,\ldots, n\}$:

 This correspondence yields a dictionary in which important concepts on both sides, graphs and sign-vectors translate to each other.
-An easy example of this is that if the $v\in G$ is a vertex of an antipodal partial cube, then for its antipode $u$ we have $X(u)=-X(v)$.
-Thus we will often denotes the antipodes of a set of vertices $H$ just by $-H$.
+We have spoken about isometric dimension and rank.
+Another instance of this is that if the $v\in G$ is a vertex of an antipodal partial cube, then for its antipode $u$ we have $X(u)=-X(v)$.
+Thus, we will often denote the antipodes of a set of vertices $H$ just by $-H$.
 Another noteworthy instance is the relation of gates and composition.
 The \emph{composition} of two sign vectors $X,Y\in\{0,+,- \}^n$ is defined as the sign-vector obtained by setting for any coordinate $e\in\{1,\ldots, n\}$:

 \begin{prop}{\cite{Kna-17}} If $H$ is a gated subgraph of a partial cube $G$, then for a vertex $v$ with gate $u$ in $H$, we have $X(u)=X(H)\circ X(v)$. \end{prop}

 A set of covectors forms a COM if it satisfies the following two axioms: